rexmeeks/MethodBEAssessment/README.md

 # Getting Started

+### (probably best experienced with a fresh account, so you can change the token in the application.properties)

 Download repo (you're going to have to run both apps at the same time)

 install java jdk, I'm using 20, so imagine you'll probably want to have that